Laiacs/CV/README.md

 **Chargeback Dashboard with LookerStudio: Life Expectancy Analysis** a dashboard for Amazon’s Chargebacks department, aimed at reducing their chargebacks for authenticated transactions by 5%.
 [See Chargeback_Dashboard_with_LookerStudio project on GitHub](https://github.com/Laiacs/Portfolio/tree/main/Chargeback_Dashboard_with_LookerStudio)

-**My CV** Hot colors for my Experience and cold colors for my Education.
+**My Resume** Explore a circular time line of my Resume where hot colors are for my Experience and cold colors are for my Education.

 ![CVEspiral](CV_Espiral_01.jpg)
 ![Llegenda_02](Llegenda_02.png)